sd2beatles/MySQL-recipe-in-English-/aggregation_based_on_dimensions.md

 The Nex step category section is classified into smaller parts with the subcategory section keeping the same as previous.
 Lastly, we assigned specialized product lines to the sub category.
 All this process can be characterized as the table below.

-[table 1] a table for category and subcategory
 <img width="576" alt="data1" src="https://user-images.githubusercontent.com/53164959/62681821-8a4dee80-b9f5-11e9-8d73-5bfc0f3d0ce7.png">

 ```sql
 DROP TABLE IF EXISTS purchase_detail_log;